I've heard education matters for Social Security Disability. I have some college education. Does that mean I'm not eligible for disability benefits?

 Listings.
 Meeting a listing means that an impairment has to “meet or equal ” the exact disability criteria for a Social Security disability allowance, such as the number of hospitalizations for asthma, the percentage of blockage in an artery, the numbers of seizures occurring within a designated period, or the extent of metastasis for a malignant tumor.
 If an applicant meets a listing, education has no bearing on his or her benefits.

 Med-voc allowances.
-If an applicant's disability or impairment doesn't meet or equal a listing, and the applicant can't return to his or her former work, the applicant's age, work history, and educational background are evaluated to determine if an individual has the capacity to perform less demanding work in a competitive work force.
-After all, employers themselves consider an individual ’'s age, education, and work background when they apply for a job.
+If an applicant's disability or impairment doesn't meet or equal a listing, and the applicant can't return to his or her former work, the applicant's age, work history, and educational background are evaluated to determine if an individual has the capacity to perform less demanding work in a competitive work force (these are called "vocational factors").
+After all, employers themselves consider an individual's education and work background (and sometimes age) when they apply for a job.

 Applicants whose vocational factors make it hard for an individual to be retrained or employed, especially when consideration is given to their medical and/or mental impairment, may be given a medical-vocational allowance for disability benefits.
-For instance, if an applicant has less than a sixth grade education, is over 55 years old, and has no skills that could be transferred to other work, Social Security won't consider the applicant able to be retrained to do other work.
+For instance, if an applicant has a sixth grade education or less, is over 55 years old, and has no skills that could be transferred to other work, Social Security won't consider the applicant able to be retrained to do other work.
+If you quit school between seventh and eleventh grade, Social Security defines your education as limited; if you didn't go beyond sixth grade, your education is "marginal."
+Read our article on educational levels to find out how your education level will affect your chances of getting disability.

 The SSA has a grid with medical-vocational rules that spell out whether people of a certain age, education, and capacity level should be considered disabled.